ryanklee/LLM-Workflow-Director/docs/workflow_loop.md

 2. **State Assessment**: Analyze current project state and determine active stage/step.
 3. **Constraint Validation**: Apply and validate constraints for the current stage.
 4. **Priority Determination**: Set priorities based on the current stage, adhering to DDD and TDD.
+5. **LLM Interaction Preparation**: Prepare context and prompts for LLM interaction.
-5. **Sufficiency Evaluation**: Use LLM to evaluate the sufficiency of the current stage.
+6. **Sufficiency Evaluation**: Use LLM CLI microservice to evaluate the sufficiency of the current stage.
-6. **Direction Generation**: Create actionable directions for Aider, emphasizing current priorities or addressing insufficiencies.
+7. **Direction Generation**: Create actionable directions for Aider, emphasizing current priorities or addressing insufficiencies, using LLM CLI for complex reasoning tasks.
-7. **Aider Execution**: Send directions to Aider and await task completion.
+8. **Aider Execution**: Send directions to Aider and await task completion.
-8. **Result Processing**: Analyze Aider's output and update project state.
+9. **Result Processing**: Analyze Aider's output and update project state.
-9. **User Interaction**: Handle user input when required.
+10. **User Interaction**: Handle user input when required.
-10. **Progress Evaluation**: Assess step/stage completion and manage transitions based on sufficiency evaluation.
+11. **Progress Evaluation**: Assess step/stage completion and manage transitions based on sufficiency evaluation.
-11. **Loop or Exit**: Continue the loop if there are more steps, or exit if the workflow is complete.
+12. **Loop or Exit**: Continue the loop if there are more steps, or exit if the workflow is complete.

 ## 4. Key Components